aceeric/ociregistry/README.md

 3. The server checks the local cache and if the image is in cache it is returned from cache.
 4. If the image is not in cache, the server calls embedded [Google Crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md) Go code to pull the image from the upstream registry.
 The way the server knows which upstream to pull from is: containerd appends a query parameter to each API call.
 (More on this below.)
 5. The Google Crane code pulls the image from the upstream registry and returns it to the server.
-6. The server adds the image to cache for the next pull.
+6. The server adds the image to cache for the next pull, and returns the image to the caller.

 ## API Implementation